-- (2) Completion trials - On the completion of the dock, trials are to be carried out to ascertain following : - (a) The freeboard to top deck with the dock flooded. - (b) The light displacement and the lifting capacity of the dock corresponding to the minimum freeboard.
+- (2) Completion trials - On the completion of the dock, trials are to be carried out to ascertain following: - (a) The freeboard to top deck with the dock flooded.

-- (c) The position of the centre of gravity by an inclining test.
+- (b) The lifting capacity of the dock corresponding to the minimum freeboard and the lightweight of the dock with its complete weight including all machinery, cranes, equipment, full supply of consumables for operation of the dock (fuel oil, fresh water etc.), compensating ballast water (if necessary) and rest water.
+(2024) - (c) The position of the centre of gravity by an inclining test.
 Where it is difficult to calculate an accurate centre of gravity by inclining test, the lightweight displacement shall be obtained through lightweight survey and centre of gravity shall be determined by calculation. - (d) Any built-in permanent deflection in the initial condition.
 The initial condition is a condition that all tanks for consumables (fresh water, fuel oil etc.) are completely filled, but all other tanks are empty, only rest ballast water remaining in the ballast tanks.
-The travelling cranes may be parked in positions giving equal draughts forward and aft. - (e) Correct calibration of deflection meters by simulating the most severe intended loading condition as far as practicable. - (3) General systems
+The travelling cranes may be parked in positions giving equal draughts forward and aft. - (e) Correct calibration of deflection meters by simulating the most severe intended loading condition as far as practicable.

+(3) General systems